Astromundus

 Astromundus was a 2-years Erasmus Mundus masters course in Astronomy and Astrophysics.
 It was offered by a consortium of 5 partner universities of four different European countries.
 Partner universities were University of Innsbruck in Austria, University of Padova and University of Rome Tor Vergata in Italy, University of Göttingen in Germany and University of Belgrade in Serbia.
 Belgrade was a third country partner of this consortium.

 Main objective of this masters course was to provide students from all over the world with a state-of-the-art background in Astrophysics which would be useful in their future research career.
 Also, as typical of all other Erasmus Mundus programs, it encourages cultural exchange between different countries.
 The first edition of AstroMundus officially started on September 22, 2010 in Innsbruck.
 The welcome reception was held at Claudiasaal, a historical landmark of Innsbruck.
 The AstroMundus programme ended with the conclusion of the 8th course edition in January 2020.

+The programmed spun off a new Erasmus Mundus master’s degree programme called MASS.